The Revengers' Comedies: World Premiere Reviews

 Revengers' Comedies (by Michael Ratcliffe)

 "Alan Ayckbourn's new play rests on the exaltation of revenge as a fire that never goes out but always seeks new victims to consume.
-I say 'play' because, although there are two parts to
+I say 'play' because, although there are two parts to The Revengers' Comedies (Stephen Joseph, Scarborough), booked and performed separately, they are continuous, and it is assumed at the start of part two that the audience will have seen part one.

 At Tuesday's press night, they were given in sequence, beginning at six and ending, after an hour's interval, at 12.20 p.m.
 This is certainly not the way to see them, because it exposes their repetitions and light-headed serial techniques too keenly.